Claimer is a web application which is located at https://www.claimer.io that files Research & Development tax credit claims on behalf of UK companies.

 You will not, directly or indirectly: reverse engineer, decompile, disassemble or otherwise attempt to discover the source code, object code or underlying structure, ideas, know-how or algorithms relevant to the Services or any software, documentation or data related to the Services ('Software'); modify, translate, or create derivative works based on the Services or any Software (except to the extent expressly permitted by us or authorized within the Services); use the Services or any Software for timesharing or service bureau purposes or otherwise for the benefit of a third; or remove any proprietary notices or labels.

-Claimer's fee is 5% of any R&D tax credit recovered, unless applying a promotion code or discount.
+Claimer's fee is 5% of any R&D Tax Credit and/or Corporation Tax recovered, unless applying a promotion discount code.

 There is no minimum fee.
 There will also be no fee in the unlikely event that the claim is unsuccessful.